gaslitbytech/musicbrainz-django/README.md

 And implement our own based on <https://python-social-auth-docs.readthedocs.io/en/latest/backends/implementation.html>.
 Since spotify also uses oauth 2 it was copied as a template.

 To introduce the map using django-leaflet and <https://docs.djangoproject.com/en/3.0/ref/contrib/gis/tutorial/>.

+To build on geodjango learning we can use <https://openflights.org/data.html>

 Create a .env file.
 In vs code type `code .env` and set up your varibles 1 per line.